codalab/codalab-worksheets/docs/Execution.md

 You can also share your worker with other users within a group, by simply starting a worker with a valid group name specified:

     cl-worker --group <group name>

+Your worker will only execute bundles that you have admin permissions for.

 **Controlling where runs happen with tags**.